muellbin/Examples/src/main/webapp/org/lightjason/trafficsimulation/html/slides/practice.md

 * Agents are repeatedly executed by a [runtime](https://lightjason.github.io/knowledgebase/logicalprogramming/#runtime) of the simulation.
 * Each time an agent gets executed it runs through the [_agent cycle_](https://lightjason.github.io/knowledgebase/differencetojason/#lightjason-agent-cycle):

-1. updating beliefs by perceiving the environment with sensors
+1. updating beliefs bei perceives the environment with sensors
-2. executes all possible, i.e. _instantiable_ plans in parallel
+2. executes all possible, i.e. _instanciable_ plans in parallel

 > __But each step is done in a parallel execution, so all data of the sensors are collected in parallel and all possible plans are run in parallel and all agents work in parallel__